 - Breathbones (6 ct):

-Popular dog food manufacturer Natural Balance makes a vegan-only formula of its vegetarian dog food.
+Popular dog food manufacturer Natural Balance makes a vegan-only formula for its vegetarian dog food.
 The kibble contains 18% plant-based proteins plus all the other necessary nutrients dogs need.
 It also includes brown rice, oat groats, barley, and peas as its main ingredients and has omega fatty acids to help support healthy skin and a shiny coat.

 - Kibble (28-lb bag):